Funding opportunity

 ESRC data infrastructure

 ESRC supports a range of data infrastructure.
 Where relevant, we encourage applicants to consider whether the use of these resources could add value to the project.
-Find information on finding and using ESRC datasets which are available across the UK.
+Find information on using ESRC datasets which are available across the UK.

 Supporting documents

-• UK expenditure and additional information form
+UK expenditure and additional information form (XLSX, 24KB)

-• equality impact assessment form
+Equality impact assessment form (PDF, 274KB)

 This is the website for UKRI: our seven research councils, Research England and Innovate UK.
 Let us know if you have feedback or would like to help improve our online products and services.